brunofreda/lvl-up/README.md

 - Maybe use a Map to store the tasks data instead of a List
 - Make each page an instance of a class called "Page" that contains at least the AppBar
-- Abstract the buttons from the add_item_button for clean code
-- See if abstract item_button de add_item_button
-- Check which parameters (if any) set as "required" that shouldn't be required
+- Check which class fields (if any) are set as "required" but shouldn't be